Netflix-Skunkworks/zerotocloud/tutorial/EurekaAsgard.md

 If Asgard knows about Eureka it will enhance many of the pages with Eureka information.
 The link above goes into more specific of how the integration works.
-The following steps are to enable that integregation in a way that is compatible with the rest of this tutorial.
+The following steps are to enable that integration in a way that is compatible with the rest of this tutorial.

 ## Build/Bake